 Medicare and Medicaid are government-funded programs that offer health care to groups of people.
 Medicare assists senior citizens, and Medicaid helps low-income families and children.

 Virginia residents 65 years and over qualify for Medicare.
 There are different options within Medicare, including parts A, B, C, D, and supplemental coverage plans.
-You may also qualify for a Medicare Savings Program:
+You may also qualify for a Medicare Savings Program with these income restrictions:

 According to The Washington Post, Virginia plans to expand Medicaid coverage.
 The expansion is set to take effect January 1st, 2019.
 These are Virginia's Medicaid financial requirements: